Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Lightweight Eye Segmentation} Computational resources, such as computational power, memory, and storage, are often bottlenecks of HMD devices.
-Boutros et al.~\cite{Boutros_2019_ICCV} alleviated the computation burden on embedded systems with their miniature multi-scaled segmentation network (Eye-MMS), which is based on multi-scale interconnected CNN.
-The authors achieved a 3\% loss in accuracy compared to the original model while successfully reducing the number of model parameters from 6574k to 80k.
-Perry and Fernandez~\cite{eyeseg_ECCVW20} proposed a lightweight encoder-decoder segmentation network named EyeSeg, which adopts a customized loss function combining categorical cross entropy and generalized dice loss function (GDL~\cite{sudre2017generalised}) to tackle the shortage of labeled data.
-EyeSeg contains merely 190k parameters while yielding a 94.5\% mean intersection over union (mIOU) on the 2020 OpenEDS dataset.
-Another lightweight segmentation network called RITnet that combines U-Net~\cite{ronneberger2015u} and DenseNet~\cite{huang2017densely} was developed by Chaudhary et al.~\cite{chaudhary_ritnet_iccvw_19}.
-The network has a size of only 0.98 MB and allows eye segmentation at 300 Hz in real-time with an mIOU of 95.3\% on the OpenEDS dataset.
+\paragraph{Lightweight Eye Segmentation} Computational resources, such as computational power, memory, and storage, are often bottlenecks of HMDs. \cite{Boutros_2019_ICCV} alleviated the computational burden on embedded systems by introducing their multi-scaled segmentation network (Eye-MMS) based on a multi-scale interconnected CNN.
+This approach achieved a 3\% loss in accuracy compared to the original model while successfully reducing the number of model parameters from 6,574k to 80k. \cite{eyeseg_ECCVW20} proposed a lightweight encoder-decoder segmentation network, EyeSeg, which adopts a customized loss function to tackle labeled data shortage.
+EyeSeg contains only 190k parameters while yielding a 94.5\% mean intersection over union (mIOU) on the OpenEDS dataset.
+Another lightweight segmentation network, RITnet~\cite{chaudhary_ritnet_iccvw_19}, combines U-Net~\cite{ronneberger2015u} and DenseNet~\cite{huang2017densely}, which is only 0.98 MB and allows eye segmentation at 300 Hz in real-time, with an mIOU of 95.3\%, on the OpenEDS dataset.